drug-design/course/docs/chapters/adme-properties.md

     ![](https://media.drugdesign.org/course/adme-properties/4_2_3_0_0_1n5.png){: loading=lazy }
 #### Metabolic Activation and Toxification

-Drug metabolism is a complicated process.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/metabolic-activation-toxification-3684b49f'><i class='fa fa-play' aria-hidden='true'></i></button>Drug metabolism is a complicated process.
 Often, a drug is metabolized into major and minor products.
 The different metabolites can be either pharmacologically active or inactive (inert) or even toxic.
 Furthermore, in some cases the substance becomes pharmacologically active only after it has been metabolized.
 Such substances, for which only the metabolite is active, are called "pro-drugs".
 Some examples of pathways are illustrated here.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer